smoyergh/hse-mongo/README_HSE.md

 ## Installing MongoDB Dependencies

-You may need to install certain tools to build MongoDB on your platform.
+Depending on your Linux distribution and environment, you may need to install additional packages to build MongoDB.
-For example, building MongoDB requires:
+For example, building MongoDB requires

-* One of GCC 5.3.0 or newer or Clang 3.4 or newer
+* GCC 5.3.0 (or newer) or Clang 3.4 (or newer)
 * Python 2.7
 * SCons 2.3

-You may also need to install certain libraries.
-Below are representative examples to help you determine what is needed for your particular platform.
+To help you with this process, below are examples of the packages required for several common Linux distributions.
+These are **in addition to** the packages required to build HSE.

-### RHEL 8
+### RHEL 8 Packages

-    $ sudo dnf install python2-pip gcc-toolset-9 libuuid-devel lz4 lz4-devel openssl-devel openssl-devel numactl libpcap libpcap-devel golang-1.11.13 createrepo rpmdevtools
+    $ sudo dnf install lz4-devel
     $ sudo alternatives --set python /usr/bin/python2
     $ pip2 install --user scons

-### Ubuntu 18.04
+### Ubuntu 18.04 Packages

-    $ sudo apt-get install debhelper rpm golang libpcap-dev
+    $ sudo apt install scons liblz4-dev

-> TODO: Validate if this is the minimum list needed for a vanilla
-> RHEL 8 and Ubuntu 18.04 build with scons.
-E.g., we can probably
-> eliminate rpmdevtools, rpm, createrepo, and maybe others, but there
-> could be other packages we need to add.

 ## Installing MongoDB with HSE